 Other Ways to Stay Warm in Your RV

 Other options for staying warm in your RV include an electric space heater, an electric blanket, or an RV furnace.

 Similar to a propane heater, an electric space heater can be portable.
 However, it requires electricity, as does an electric blanket.
 An electric blanket can be a great supplemental source of warmth in an RV.

 An RV furnace comes standard in many travel trailers, fifth wheels, and motorhomes.
 It runs on propane and requires power for its fan.
-The RV furnace’s fan can run off an RV battery too, so shore power electricity isn’t necessary for the furnace to operate, but you need it to charge your RV battery.
+The RV furnace’s fan can run off an RV battery, too, so shore power electricity isn’t necessary for the furnace to operate.
+However, you need electricity to charge your RV battery.

-Is It Cheaper to Heat an RV with Propane or Electric?
+Is It Cheaper to Heat an RV with Propane or Electricity?

 The most cost-effective way to heat your RV depends on how you camp.
 If you mostly stay in campgrounds with electricity costs included in your lot rent, an electric heater is likely the best choice.
 An RV propane heater can be the less expensive choice if you have to pay for electricity.

 If you do a lot of boondocking without access to electricity, propane heaters are also cheaper, more efficient, and easier to maintain.

 Are RV Propane Heaters the Right Choice for You?